Davide016/My-project/Command line updater for Ubuntu and Debian based distro, also Debian and Ubuntu itself/README.md

 This script is distributed under the GNU GPL V.3 license.
 To see the license agreement click on the file called LICENSE.

+P.S: the license agreement with which the material of this folder is distributed is located on the main page, before opening this folder.